gpmer/gpm.js/docs/zh-cn/README.md

 # print out

-   gpm 6.1.0 - Git Package Manager, make you manage the repository easier
+   gpm 8.1.0 - Git Package Manager, make you manage the repository easier

    USAGE

      gpm <command> [options]

    COMMANDS

+     add <repo>                         Add a repository to gpm.
+     remove [owner] [repo]              Remove a repository from registry and disk.
+     list [key]                         Display the all repositories in registry.
+     clean                              Clear the cache, locate in /home/axetroy/.gpm/temp.
+     prune                              Remove the file or dir you don't really need id, like node_modules
-     add <repo>                         add a repository to gpm remove [owner] [repo]              Remove a repository from registry and disk list [key]                         Display the all repositories in registry clean                              Clear the cache, usually is C:\Users\axetroy\.gpm\temp find                               Find repository by a key, You can get all about the repository info relink                             Relink the base directory and gpm registry, like Angular, trigger the $digest in manual config <action> [key] [value]
+     find                               Find repository by a key, You can get all about the repository info.
+     relink                             Relink the base directory and gpm registry, like Angular, trigger the $digest in manual. config <action> [key] [value]      A series handler of configurations.
-     runtime                            Print the program runtime, useful for submit issue import <dir>                       Import local repository into gpm registry foreach <plugin>                   Run the plugin in each project.
-The current work directory is the current project. plugin <action> [key]              A series handler of plugin. help <command>                     Display help for a specific command
+     runtime                            Print the program runtime, useful for submit issue.
+     help <command>                     Display help for a specific command

    GLOBAL OPTIONS

      -h, --help         Display help
      -V, --version      Display version
      --no-color         Disable colors
      --quiet            Quiet mode - only displays warn and error messages -v, --verbose      Verbose mode - will also output debug messages